Rich, White, Straight Men

 "Rich, White, Straight Men" is a song by American singer Kesha.
 It was written by the artist alongside Pebe Sebert, Wrabel, and Stuart Crichton, with production being handled by the latter.
-The song was surprisingly released to YouTube on June 2, 2019, and later issued as a standalone single through Kemosabe and RCA Records on June 8.
+The song was surprise released to YouTube on June 2, 2019, and later issued as a standalone single through Kemosabe and RCA Records on June 8.

 Release

-"Rich, White, Straight Men" was surprisingly released to YouTube on June 2, 2019, unbeknownst to Kesha's record label RCA Records.
+"Rich, White, Straight Men" was surprise released to YouTube on June 2, 2019, unbeknownst to Kesha's record label RCA Records.
 Six days later, it impacted online music stores and streaming platforms as a standalone single.
 The song's artwork consists of a blurry photograph of Kesha giving the middle finger, an action she performs on loop in the accompanying video.